SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

 What we know from the problem explanation is that the diamond is with size **`n` x `n`**.

-From the example input and output we can conclude that all rows contain exactly **`n`** symbols, and all the rows, with the exception of the top and bottom ones, have **2 stars**.
+From the example input and output we can conclude that all rows contain exactly **`n`** symbols, and all the rows, except for the top and bottom ones, have **2 stars**.
 We can mentally divide the diamond into 2 parts:
 * **Upper** part.
 It starts from the upper tip down to the middle.
 * **Lower** part.
 It starts from the row below the middle one and goes down to the lower tip (inclusive).